origamichat/origamichat/CONTRIBUTING.md

-# Contributing to Origami Chat
+# Contributing to Cossistant

-👋 Hey there — thanks for your interest in Origami Chat!
+👋 Hey there — thanks for your interest in Cossistant!

 This project is still in its **early development phase**, and we’re currently focused on building a solid, secure, and scalable foundation before accepting external contributions.